asarfraaz/share2learn/_posts/2023-10-06-bash-uppercase.md

 We were writing a Bash Shell script where a word is taken as command line argument.
-This word is then used as key to fetch the corresponding field from a csv file.
+This word is then used as key to fetch a line from a csv file and then pull out some specific field in it using `awk` command.
 All worked fine, except that the student asked if we can give the command line argument in lower case

 That got us into thinking.
 The key in the csv file was all in uppercase.
 So, as long as we gave the word on the command line argument in uppercase, we could